Masako Nozawa: Career

 In 2017, Guinness World Records presented Nozawa with two world records related to her voicing Son Goku in Dragon Ball video games for 23 years and 218 days; "longest video game voice acting career" and "voice actor who voiced the same character in a video game for the longest period".
 Two years later, Nozawa was included on Newsweek Japans list of "100 Globally Respected Japanese People".
-In December 2023, Nozawa became the first voice actor to receive the Kikuchi Kan Prize in its 71 year history.
+In December 2023, Nozawa became the first voice actor to receive the Kikuchi Kan Prize in its 71-year history.

 In October 2024, Aoni Production and artificial intelligence platform CoeFont announced that Nozawa was one of the voice actors that they would use vocal data from to create AI-replicated voices for use in virtual assistants, medical devices and robots.
 Planning to make it available in multiple languages, beginning with English and Chinese, the companies acknowledged the potential threat to actors' rights and livelihoods posed by AI, and promised not to use the data for performances in animation or similar works.

 On October 17, 2025, she was selected as a Person of Cultural Merit by the Japanese government, becoming the first person in the voice acting profession to receive the distinction.
+In March 2026, she became the first voice actor to have a handprint added to the Star Handprints at Asakusa Public Hall.
+In April, Emperor Naruhito and Empress Masako recognized Nozawa's contributions in GeGeGe no Kitarō at the Imperial Garden Party by the Imperial Household Agency.